grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 - use **faustcaqt -poly -midi foo.dsp** to create a polyphonic and MIDI controllable CoreAudio/QT application on OSX.
 By default the application will create 4 voices.
 Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance),
 - use **faustjaqt -poly  foo.dsp** to create a polyphonic JACK/QT application on Linux and OSX.
 By default the application will create 4 voices.
 Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance),
 - use **faustjaqt -poly -midi foo.dsp** to create a polyphonic and MIDI controllable JACK/QT application on Linux and OSX.
 By default the application will create 4 voices.
 Use the --poly parameter at runtime to change the value (so **./foo --poly 8** for instance).
+- use **faustios -poly  foo.dsp** to create a polyphonic iOS application.
+By default the application will create 4 voices,
+- use **faustios -poly -midi foo.dsp** to create a polyphonic and MIDI controllable iOS application.
+By default the application will create 4 voices.

 ### Polyphonic instrument as plugin ###